 Shopping for the “best” rate is important, but getting a rate over the phone or on a website is often misleading.
 There are many factors that go into finding the “best” rate for you.
 Various underwriting considerations, such as medical history, tobacco use, height and weight, family history, financial history, etc. may determine which company to use and the premium being charged.
 In this age of heightened terrorism, foreign travel is a major concern of insurance companies and rates can vary widely or not be available at all for certain destinations.

 Permanent insurance is used in those situations where someone needs or wants coverage for longer periods of time than term insurance will provide.
 It has many variations, with names such as Universal Life and Whole Life.
 Although significantly more expensive than term in the short run, in the long run they may provide better value.
 As people are living longer, and more of us make it to age 100 and beyond, sometimes the need for life insurance is extended, and term insurance will not work in those situations.

 As a consequence of these higher premiums for permanent life insurance, a cash value accrues to the owner of the policy over time.
 These values can be used by the owner of the policy to provide education or retirement funds in the future.
 Recently in Arizona , a law was put into effect giving permanent life insurance values more protection against creditors than previously allowed.
 This has made permanent life insurance more attractive than it was, especially to physicians and others who are overburdened with litigation worries.

 Businesses use group life as an inexpensive, but very valued employee benefit.
 Typically insurance is issued without any medical questions, and premiums for amounts up to $ 50,000 of death benefit are not included in income to the employee.

-E-mail me or call 480-614-2507 to discuss your personal situation and needs for life insurance protection.
+Email or call us anytime to discuss your life insurance needs.